 Winged Eyeliner Stamps

 Eyeliner has been a makeup staple for the last century after it became popular in the 1920s.
-It’s first recorded use dating back to the Ancient Egyptians as they would use kohl to create lines and wing them out to their hairlines which were the creation of the first ‘cat-eye.’
+Its first recorded use dates back to the Ancient Egyptians as they would use kohl to create lines and wing them out to their hairlines which were the creation of the first ‘cat-eye.’

 I used to be good at doing winged eyeliner looks on myself and my sister.
 My arms become weaker as my condition progresses, so it became increasingly difficult for me so I stopped using eyeliner, but I missed doing those types of eye looks.
 So I was excited when I discovered winged eyeliner stamps, which create perfect flicks in seconds.

 There are two pens, one for the left eye and one for the right eye.
-Each pen has a felt tip eyeliner at one end and the winged stamp on the other end.
+Each pen has a felt tip eyeliner at one end and a winged stamp on the other end.